KDE/digikam-doc/import_tools/camera_import.rst

 Geolocation Tab
 ---------------

-The **Geolocation** tab opens a map that allows you to vies and edit the GPS location of the selected photographs.
+The **Geolocation** tab opens a map that allows you to view and edit the GPS location of the selected photographs.
 For a detailed description, see the :ref:`Geolocation section <maps_view>` of the Right Sidebar chapter of this manual.

 .. figure:: images/camera_item_geolocation.webp